 Private Loans: Students are eligible to apply for private education loans to pay for summer expenses, including living expenses.
 Summer private loans are their own term and cannot be combined with another term.
 For example, you cannot apply for a loan for 2020 summer and 2020 fall together.
 The loan period is May through August for the 2020 summer term.

 How to Apply for Aid

-You must notify the Financial Aid Office of your need for summer financial aid through the online request form.
+You must notify the Financial Aid Office of your need for summer financial aid through the online request form linked above.
 The Summer Aid Request is available in early April at the same time summer registration opens.
-The form will be linked in the Daily Blast and in the red “Announcements” section of Financial Aid Trailhead.
+The form will be normally be linked in the Daily Blast and in the red “Announcements” section of Financial Aid Trailhead.
 You must be enrolled in summer credits and have a current year FAFSA on file prior to submitting the form.

 There are three factors used to prioritize summer aid forms:

 Graduation Date: Students graduating soonest are awarded first